 WHAT SHOULD MY CAMPER BRING TO CAMP Campers should wear and bring to camp each day:

 - Clothing – comfortable play clothes that can get wet and dirty.
-It is recommended that campers wear a bathing suit under their clothing or pack one each day.
+Campers should wear a bathing suit under their clothing or pack one each day.
 A bathing suit and ECDC rash guard should be worn for beach days.

 - Closed-toe shoes are required daily.